jasimmonsv/jasimmonsv/README.md

 J.A.
 Simmons V is an entrepreneur, autodidact, and polymath with a penchant for security, design and above all, usefulness.

 He is an experienced IT professional with 15+ years system administration, 18+ years computer security, 15+ years programming and software development, and 18+ years leadership and management experience (Obviously many at the same time).
-Always interested in good ideas, brilliant people, and leadership.
+Always interested in new ideas, interesting conversations, and leadership.

 ## Follow Me
 [![KeyBase](https://img.shields.io/keybase/pgp/jasimmonsv?color=33A0FF)](https://keybase.io/jasimmonsv)